-Faculty of Health Department of Psychology PSYC 4001 6.0:
+Faculty of Health Department of Psychology PSYC 4001A 6.0:

-SPECIALIZED HONOURS THESIS Thursdays from 11:30-2:30 in BSB 328A Fall/Winter 2017-2018 Instructor: Dr. Jennifer Steele Office: BSB 292A Email: steeleje@yorku.ca Course Time & Location: Thursdays 11:30-2:30pm in BSB 328A Course Prerequisite(s): Course prerequisites are strictly enforced - HH/PSYC 1010 6.00 (Introduction to Psychology), with a minimum grade of C. - HH/PSYC 2020 6.00 (Statistical Methods I and II) or substitutes - HH/PSYC 2030 3.00 (Introduction to Research Methods) or substitutes - HH/PSYC 3010 3.00 (Intermediate Research Methods) - HH/PSYC 3031 3.00 (Intermediate Statistics Laboratory) - Students must have been accepted into the Specialized Honours Program in Order to enrol in this course.
+SPECIALIZED HONOURS THESIS Thursdays from 2:30-5:30pm in BSB 207 Fall/Winter 2019-2020 Instructor: Dr. Jennifer Steele Office: BSB 328; ext.
+66131 Email: steeleje@yorku.ca Course Time & Location: Thursdays 2:30-5:30pm in BSB 207 Course Prerequisite(s): Course prerequisites are strictly enforced - HH/PSYC 1010 6.00 (Introduction to Psychology), with a minimum grade of C. - HH/PSYC 2020 6.00 (Statistical Methods I and II) or substitutes - HH/PSYC 2030 3.00 (Introduction to Research Methods) or substitutes - HH/PSYC 3000 3.00 (Professionalism and Communication in Psychology) - HH/PSYC 3010 3.00 (Intermediate Research Methods) - HH/PSYC 3031 3.00 (Internediate Statistics Laboratory) - Students must have been accepted into the Specialized Honours Program in order to enrol in this course.
 Course Credit Exclusions Please refer to York Courses Website for a listing of any course credit exclusions.
-Course Website: https://moodle.yorku.ca/ Course Description Throughout this course, each student will carry out an individual piece of psychological research in consultation with a thesis supervisor, resulting in a final written thesis.
-In addition, students will attend a seminar design to provide additional resources and experience.
+Course Website: https://moodle.vorku.ca/ Course Description Throughout this course, each student will carry out an individual piece of psychological research in consultation with a thesis supervisor, resulting in a final written thesis.
+In addition, students will attend a seminar designed to provide additional resources and experience.
 Students will practice presenting their ideas and research results to others and will learn more about how to do so effectively.
-Students will also have the opportunity to learn more about how to broaden their interest in psychology through post-graduate studies.
+Students will also have the opportunity to learn about how to broaden their interest in psychology through post-graduate studies.
 We will discuss how to create a strong graduate school application, and ultimately how to be accepted and excel in graduate school.
-Importantly a goal of this course is also to create a community where students can learn from each other and become socialized regarding what it means to be a graduate student in psychology.
-The requirements of this seminar course are relatively minor; however, the opportunities for individualized learning are great.
+Another important goal of this course is to create a community where students can learn from each other and become socialized regarding what it means to be a graduate student in psychology.
+The requirements of this seminar course are relatively small; however, the opportunities for individualized learning are great.
 To some degree it is up to each student to make use of this seminar to fully reap the potential benefits.
-Students are encouraged to ask questions, make suggestions, and request material to be cover to ensure that their individual needs are met to the greatest extent possible.
+Students are encouraged to ask questions, make suggestions, and request material to be covered in order to ensure that their individual needs are met to the greatest extent possible.
 Program Learning Outcomes Upon completion of this course, students should be able to:

 - 1. Use data analytic software for analysis of psychological data. - 2.
 Design, execute, analyse and interpret results from a study examining a specific research question. - 3.
 Express in written form psychological findings using APA style. - 4.
 Express in written form, a research study in psychology. - 5.
 Recognize limits of conclusions based on inferential statistics. - 6.
 Critically identify limitations of individual research endeavors. - 7.
 Apply ethical principles of the CPA code of ethics to their own research.
 Specific Learning Objectives At the end of this seminar, students will demonstrate - 1.
 Enhanced presentation skills - 2.
 Increased research skills - 3.
 Increased knowledge of how to excel in graduate school By the end of this course, students will have demonstrated the ability to conduct research, to present research findings (both verbally, in writing, and in a poster format), and to critically evaluate others' research ideas.
 In addition, students will demonstrate an advanced knowledge of what is required to create a strong graduate school application and ultimately to excel in a post-graduate studies.
-Strongly Recommended Text:

-1. Publication manual of the American Psychological Association (6th Edition) Other Texts to Consider:
+Strongly Recommended Text: 1.
+Publication manual of the American Psychological Association (7th Edition) Manual Other Texts to Consider: